How I Treated My Fatty Liver And Acid Reflux With Integrative Medicine

 When I started researching integrative medicine, I was surprised by the amount of solid data and literature there already was to support it.
 I wanted to learn more, so I enrolled myself in Dr. Weil’s two-year fellowship at the University of Arizona in Tucson.
 I wasn’t sure what I was really going to get out of it, but I just had a feeling it was something I needed to do.

-Within the first few months, I learned about tai chi, yoga, mindfulness, meditation, nutrition, exercise, toxins, and a number of other things in a way that I had never known before.
+Within the first few months, I learned about tai chi, yoga, mindfulness, meditation, nutrition, exercise, and a number of other things in a way that I had never known before.
 I also learned about nutritional supplements and natural therapies for common things like heartburn.
-As it turned out, I didn't need to be taking an antacid every day for my heartburn—DGL (deglycyrrhizinated licorice) could do the trick for me whenever I had a flare-up.
+As it turned out, taking an antacid every day wasn't my only option for my heartburn—DGL (deglycyrrhizinated licorice) could do the trick for me whenever I had a flare-up.
 I became very motivated by these personal health improvements and started doing my own research outside my training program as well.

 I completely remade my lifestyle (and my family's lifestyle, too).

 I started meditating every day and continually tried to focus on the positive aspects of life.
 Although our family was always aware of avoiding toxins, we re-examined the toxins we were being exposed to and made some changes.
-(Did you know that sofas with certain flame-retardant chemicals can release toxins into the air that have been linked to obesity?)
 I got on a regular routine of being more physically active and spending more time outdoors.
 All of these changes allowed me to get a more restful sleep at night.
 When I got more sleep, my cravings for carbs went down.
 And that meant no more bagels and cream cheese for breakfast.

 In three months, I lost 40 pounds and transformed my health.